rj-pradhan/SVNtoGit2/component-metadata/README.txt

 -- -- ice_properties (extended component properties)
 -- -- properties (Sun's RI properties, normally comes from baseline component)

-Tools require both grammar and metadata information for JSF components in order to provide a design-time experience.
+IDE needs both grammar and metadata information for JSF components in order to provide a design-time experience.

-The faces-config.xml contains grammar information and a minimal set of metadata for components, attributes, properties, facets, and renderers.
+faces-config.xml ( grammar information and a minimal set of metadata for components, attributes, properties, facets, and renderers )

-Extending the metadata in faces-config.xml.
+The following files extending the metadata in faces-config.xml.
 (Schema is based on Creator 2 dtd, TODO xsd).
 It is defined with data for generating tag class,  tld file and beainfo specifc to IDE.

 extended-faces-config.xml (Netbeans VWP specifc) extended-faces-config-creator2.xml (Creator 2 specific )

+Generator Configuration file:
+main/resources/conf/config.properties

 How to add in a new custom component: